The Mergers & Acquisitions Review: Singapore

 General introduction to the legal framework for M&A

 The sources of law under Singapore's common law system are legislation, subsidiary legislation and judge-made case law.
 Parliament passes legislation and subsidiary legislation, which are interpreted by the courts.
 The validity and interpretation of agreements are governed by the common law principles of contract law and supplemented by legislation.

 The Companies Act and the Securities and Futures Act (SFA), and their respective subsidiary legislation, are the key legislation relevant to M&A transactions in Singapore.
-The Companies Act is the principal legislation governing Singapore-incorporated companies, be they private or public.
-It contains, inter alia, provisions that regulate the criteria and processes by which share transfers, schemes of arrangement, amalgamations and compulsory acquisitions are effected.12 The SFA regulates, among other things, offers of securities, notifications when a substantial interest is acquired and market conduct rules, including those relating to insider trading and market manipulation.13
+The Companies Act is the principal legislation governing both private and public Singapore-incorporated companies.
+It contains, inter alia, provisions that regulate the criteria and processes by which share transfers, schemes of arrangement, amalgamations and compulsory acquisitions are effected.13 The SFA regulates, among other things, offers of securities, notifications when a substantial interest is acquired and market conduct rules, including those relating to insider trading and market manipulation.14

 In addition to the above statutes, which apply generally to all companies, companies in certain sectors must abide by additional sector-specific legislation.
 For example, insurance companies, banks and telecommunications companies are regulated by the Insurance Act, the Banking Act and the Telecommunications Act, and their respective subsidiary legislation, respectively.

 ii The Singapore Code on Takeovers and Mergers